 If you have a high volume residential appraisal firm, be sure you can handle and keep up with the extra accounts receivable work required to pay the appraisers only after you’ve been paid.

 The costs to the employer of mileage and auto expenses also need to be calculated.
-For example, mileage reimbursement at $.29 per mile for 300 miles per month would be $87, or 2.9% if the employee averages $3,000 per month gross income.
+For example, mileage reimbursement at $0.575 per mile for 300 miles per month would be $17.25 per month.
+For an employee making $4,000 per month, that is 0.43% of salary

 If you offer educational benefits, such as tuition reimbursement, consider them in your fee split.
 If they are relatively small, such as 50% of one $500 course, it’s probably not worth the hassle.
 But if it’s much higher, for example, $2,000 per year, build it into the fee split.
 For example, $2,000 per year for a $40,000 per year employee would be 5%.